echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 * Ordering
     * Buyers can make orders from his shopping cart
     * After paying, users can view the order on the order page
+    * Users can change the status of their orders
 * User profile
     * User can change their avatar on the profile page
     * User can change their email on the profile page